8 Best Digital Pool Water Testers of 2023 – Reviews & Buying Guide

 2. Bluewave Electronic Pool Water Tester

 This is another digital readout water tester, but it’s not up to the standards of the top pick.
 It doesn’t provide an actual chlorine level reading.
 Instead, it merely tells you “low,” “good,” or “high.”
-The temperature and pH readings are accurately displayed, but “low,” “good,” and “high” results for chlorine levels aren’t exactly the cat’s meow.
+The temperature and pH readings are accurately displayed, but “low,” “good,” and “high” results for chlorine levels aren’t exactly precise results.

 It’s certainly easy enough to use.
-In fact, it’s so easy a child could use it.
-If you’re satisfied with bland readouts that don’t provide any specifics on the results, then you’ll be happy with this tester.
+It’s so easy that a child could use it.
+If you’re satisfied with bland readouts that don’t specify the results, you’ll be happy with this tester.
 Otherwise, you might want to rethink it and spend a little more money for the top pick.

 3. HM Digital Pool Water Tester – Best Value

-The HM Digital TDS-EZ Water Quality TDS Tester is another great digital pool water tester.
+The HM Digital TDS-EZ Water Quality TDS Tester is another excellent digital pool water tester.
 It’s accurate to within 3%, which makes it accurate enough for just about any use.
 It also saves measurements with the hold button, so you can have enough time to read them and record them if you need to.
-This model runs on two button cell batteries and can provide up to 1000 hours of life on one charge.
-That makes it inexpensive to run and means that you won’t have to worry about changing the batteries frequently.
+This model runs on two button-cell batteries and can provide up to 1,000 hours of life on one charge.
+That makes it inexpensive to run and means you won’t have to worry about changing the batteries frequently.

-The thing we like most about this digital pool water tester is that it is available at a great price.
+The thing we like most about the HM Digital tester is that it is available at a great price.
 Since you can get it for a fraction of what you’d pay for the top ones, it’s the best overall value for the money on our list.
-The one thing that could be better is its sensitivity to temperature.
-You get different readings in the morning when it’s cooler and in the afternoon when it’s hotter.
-Still, if you’re looking for a water tester that works well and won’t break the bank, this choice will make most people happy.
+The one thing that could be better is its temperature sensitivity.
+You get different readings in the morning when it’s cooler than in the afternoon when it’s hotter.
+Still, if you’re looking for a water tester that works well and won’t break the bank, this device will make most people happy.

 4. pHin Digital Pool-Water Tester & Monitor

 The one thing we don’t like is that this tester comes with an internal, unchangeable battery, and once it dies, you have to exchange it.
-If you’re a subscriber to the expensive yearly plan, you get a free new tester.
+If you subscribe to the expensive yearly plan, you get a free new tester.
 If not, you’ll have to buy a new one yourself, which isn’t a great deal.

 5. MiToo Pool Water Test (electronic)

 Unfortunately, this meter has inconsistency problems.
 Some units report three different readings on three consecutive measurements, which makes it hard to know what your pool really needs.
 This problem seems to be confined to just some of the shipped units, which suggests that this company has meaningful quality control problems.
 If this tester were more consistently reliable, we’d be able to rank it higher on our list.
-As-is, users are going to be frustrated with it.
-Most people would be happier with a different meter, even if it meant spending a little more.
+Most people would be happier with a different meter, even if it means spending a little more.

 6. Solaxx SafeDip Digital Test Meter for Pool-Water

 If you own a salt pool and want a digital pool water tester that will be up to the task, the Solaxx MET01A SafeDip Digital Test Meter is worth checking out.
-It also works with chlorine pools, so it’s worth considering if you have one of those.
-This meter is relatively easy to calibrate, and you can use tap or distilled water, in addition to more expensive specialized testing solutions.
-It also has good overall accuracy, which is important when trying to get your pool into optimal shape.
+It also works with chlorine pools, so it’s worth considering if you have one.
+This meter is relatively easy to calibrate, and you can use tap or distilled water in addition to more expensive specialized testing solutions.
+It also has good overall accuracy, which is essential to get your pool into optimal shape.